 The employer must retain employee expense reports, mileage logs, proof of reimbursement, and documentation of their accountable plan policy to substantiate their deductions and the non-taxable treatment of reimbursements to employees.

 Mileage reimbursement requests can be automatically routed to designated managers or departments for review and approval.
-Approvers can act on these requests directly from their email, Slack, or the Fyle mobile app.
+Approvers can act on these requests directly from their email, Slack, or the mobile app.

-Fyle offers deep, two-way integrations with leading accounting software like QuickBooks (Online & Desktop), Xero, NetSuite, and Sage Intacct.
+We offer deep, two-way integrations with leading accounting software like QuickBooks (Online & Desktop), Xero, NetSuite, and Sage Intacct.
 This ensures that approved and categorized mileage reimbursement expenses are accurately and automatically exported to the general ledger.

-Fyle maintains a complete digital audit trail for every mileage claim, from submission through approval and reimbursement.
+We maintain a complete digital audit trail for every mileage claim, from submission through approval and reimbursement.
 It also provides detailed reports on mileage spending by employee, department, project, or period, aiding in budget control and analysis.